 Collaboration: Best Practices

 In this scenario, the application of best practices has greatly reduced the cost of computer operation.
 Collaboration is a server scenario among the most recent.
-Nevertheless, companies clearly see the benefits of adoption of recommended practices in this area, and adopt quickly.
+Nevertheless, companies see the benefits of adopting recommended practices in this area and adopt them quickly.

-The practical impact: 47% of participants in the survey that use clustered servers spend less than $24,000 in IT costs through server.
-Much of this difference is due to the efficiency gains achieved in the management of databases collaboration within this deployment model.
-Recommended practices for the commissioning, patching and deployment machines have also been the source of significant saving in the cost of IT labor.
+The practical impact: 47% of participants in the survey that use clustered servers spend less than $24,000 in IT costs through servers.
+Much of this difference is due to the efficiency gains achieved in the management of database collaboration within this deployment model.
+Recommended practices for the commissioning, patching, and deployment of machines have also been the source of significant savings in the cost of IT labor.

-Practices widely adopted: The use of alert thresholds for the basic performance parameters, regular maintenance of the operating system and the use of standardized images have reduced the cost of IT labor in the range 15,000 to 18,000 dollars per server.
-These practices improve efficiency through automation, monitoring, rule-based standardized maintenance practices.
+Practices widely adopted: The use of alert thresholds for the basic performance parameters, regular maintenance of the operating system, and the use of standardized images have reduced the cost of IT labor in the range of 15,000 to 18,000 dollars per server.
+These practices improve efficiency through automation, monitoring, and rule-based standardized maintenance practices.

 Data Management: